MS-Cloud-Experts/Plur-e-Docs/Plur%2De/WMS-API/Movements/Splits/SplitLPPallet.md

 1) You cannot split an LP Single that belongs to an LP Pallet.

-2) All Split has to do in the Storage process.
+2) All Split has to do with the Storage process.

 **Split Types:**

- **LP Pallet**: in this type we have 3 options:
+ **LP Pallet**: in this type, we have 3 options:
   1) If the LP Pallet has items between its lines, the scenario would be identical to the aforementioned LP Single ----> [This Link.](https://dev.azure.com/MSCloudExperts/Plur-e/_wiki/wikis/Plur-e.wiki/66/SplitLPSingle)

   2) If one of the lines is an LP Single, we could create a new LP Pallet, where we would transfer the LP Singles of the Original.
 Perhaps it should be considered that the original LP Pallet should not be left without lines